Following the emergence of Coronavirus (COVID-19) in the UK, we explore matters to consider for your music group.

 Monitoring the situation in other countries which are ahead of the UK in terms of their progress and timeline, and keeping abreast of news in the UK will help us all to evaluate how matters might develop.

 For music groups, especially choirs, there are additional questions around the spread of the disease and effective social distancing measures.
 Unfortunately, there is no clear or authoritative research on this at the moment, but that is starting to change.
-We are monitoring this and our focus now is to develop the guidance you need to help plan when, and how, you can safely start to meet, sing and play together again.
+We are monitoring this and our recent focus has been on developing the guidance you need to help plan when, and how, you can safely start to meet, sing and play together again.
 It is likely this will be possible before public events to an audience, so there may be different timelines for rehearsing and performing.

 - UK Government information - updated daily at 2pm